 Having an ego and feeling fear is not good or bad.
 It is simply an emotion that keeps me safe.
 Depending on the event, having an ego (self-esteem) can be a positive thing.
 The same with experiencing fear.
 Fear at times can be a wonderful emotion and can be a great teacher when I accept and understand what I am facing.
 There is nothing wrong with the fight or flight response.
 The power comes from knowing which one I will choose at that specific moment.

 What it boils down to is this, the Art of Personal Safety is NOT about FAIRNESS, it is about SURVIVAL.
 If I have the courage and the power to avoid getting hurt or hurting someone, I would gladly take the avoidance option.

-So the most important lessons I have gained through the Art of Personal Safety is that, it is requires my lifelong commitment and dedication to stay on my journey to self-cultivation.
-It is not only a physical journey, but also a mental and emotional one.
+So the most important lesson I have gained through the Art of Personal Safety is that it requires my lifelong commitment and dedication to stay on my journey to self-cultivation.
+It is not only a physical journey but also a mental and emotional one.
 It is my road to self-cultivating all three areas, and I believe they have to be united and aligned to achieve the Art of Personal Safety’s goal of Personal Self-Control.